 About 1 mile above the confluence with Battle Creek the boulders start to stack up and there are some nice drops separated by some mank.
 Be on the lookout for a big horizon line where it looks like the river narrows up.
 Eddy out quickly on the right to scout Little Demon.
 The first 15-foot slide pushes into the right wall.
 A very short pool separates this drop from the next 20-foot waterfall.
 Below this are two more fun ledge drops to complete the sequence.
 The whole thing can be portaged on the right with difficulty or you can put in above any of the drops to run some of them.

 Below Little Demon are two more fun rapids; a 10-foot twisty slide and a 25-foot waterfall.
 The waterfall is best run on the right but be on the lookout for wood at the bottom.
 After the waterfall is one more short boulder garden before the creek completely flattens at the confluence with Battle Creek.
 The next 3-4 miles is scenic class 2 with a couple fun bigger drops scattered throughout until Elk Lake Creek begins it's final plunge down to the confluence with the Collawash.
 The final plunge begins with a fun 10-foot ledge which is best down the middle or on the right.
 A short pool leads to a beautiful 20-foot waterfall that has several exciting lines.
 After the waterfall, Elk Lake Creek enters a beautiful gorge with a big boulder garden around the next turn.
 Below the next pool the creek slides over a tricky 5-foot ledge and then drops 15 feet over a another ledge.
-This second ledge has had a lot of logs blocking the landing on the left but there is currently a clean line on the far right and on the right center.
+This second ledge has had a lot of wood blocking the landing on the left but there is currently a clean line on the far right and on the right center.
 Scout carefully on the left before committing to the first ledge.

 Below this the gorge continues for another half mile but there are only a few small rapids.
 Take the time to soak in the scenery and celebrate your accomplishment!